kmsshafi/genome-annotation-maker/README.md

 2. Place your genome and evidence files in `data/`.

 3. Follow the steps in [GENOME_ANNOTATION.md](https://gist.github.com/kmsshafi/def2d1184e15a5b865471a08c44aa8e3) to run the pipeline.

-## 🧪 Sample Data

-Sample input files are available in the `sample_data/` directory for testing the pipeline.

 ## 📜 License & Acknowledgments